 Glow worm surveys at Stockbridge Down

-On a summer’s night, under the soft darkness of a new moon, our ranger Cat Hadler will be overseeing her fourth annual glow worm survey, aided by a team of enthusiastic volunteers.
-Stockbridge Down is one of just a handful of places in the country that surveys glow worms; the survey’s findings are uploaded on to the UK’s official glow-worm database, and also help guide Cat’s management of the down.
+On a summer’s night, under the soft darkness of a new moon, our ranger Cat Hadler oversaw her fourth annual glow worm survey, aided by a team of enthusiastic volunteers.
+Stockbridge Down is one of just a handful of places in the country that officially surveys glow worms, but many people report sightings.
+According to the UK's glow worm database, nearly 300 different places recorded sightings of the neon green glow in June this year.
+Cat's results are uploaded on to this national database, but they also help guide her management of the Down.

-The elusive creatures are attracted to this ‘island’ of Hampshire chalk downland because Cat’s grazing sheep and cattle maintain the open grassland, allowing female glow worms to crawl up grasses and glow from the top like tiny green beacons.
+Glow worms love chalk downland, but most of this has disappeared in the last century.
+They thrive on Stockbridge Down because Cat’s grazing sheep and cattle maintain the open grassland, which is essential to female worms, who crawl up grasses and glow from the top like tiny green beacons.

-Only adult females glow brightly, to attract a mate.
-They live for just a few weeks.
-Once a female glow worm has mated, the glow will fade and she’ll lay her eggs, dying soon afterwards.
+Female glow worms onlly live for a few weeks.
+Once she has mated, the glow will fade and she’ll lay her eggs, dying soon afterwards.
 But their larvae live for two years.

 Glow worms generally prefer open, grassy areas that haven’t been treated with pesticides, as they or their food source may not survive the chemicals.
 The unimproved chalk grassland of Stockbridge Down is an ideal habitat, where their main food source (slugs and snails) can be found in abundance.

 Glow worms cannot be attracted onto a site if they are not already nearby, so it’s vitally important that we monitor and protect our existing population.

 This year’s June survey at Stockbridge Down recorded the highest ever figure – a record 119, compared with last year’s 48 sightings.
 Traditionally, July should have even higher, but in fact numbers dropped to 108.
 This may have been because glow worms were negatively impacted by July’s heat wave.